 OverviewThe "glacier" is somewhat of an unusual and interesting feature for Utah.
 A perhaps little known fact is that the glacier used to have some rather large (by Rockies standards) and visible crevasses before the "Dust Bowl Drought" of the 1930's*.
 Some of the old photos are available at BYU or in Kelsey's book on Timpanogos, and one is posted in the section below.

 After the 1930's drought, much of the glacier melted and has never recovered.
-Also after the Dust Bowl Drought, the glacier was thought to be more of a perpetual snowfield over a rock glacier until the surface snow completely melted for the first time in the drought of 1994.
+Also after the Dust Bowl Drought, the glacier was thought to be more of a perpetual snowfield over a rock glacier until the surface snow completely (or almost completely) melted for the first time in the drought of 1994.
 During that year a large crevasse opened up in the talus, revealing glacial ice below.
 For now it appears the glacier survives and is protected under the talus.
-The surface snow and ice also completely melted in 2003.
+The surface snow and ice also completely melted (or at least almost completely melted) in 2003.

 The Timpanogos Glacier in 1908This is the Timpanogos Glacier as it appeared in the early 1900’s and before.
 Notice the crevasse in the photo.
 One trip report from 1912 makes the statement that the glacier had “a series of beautiful crevasses” to pass on route to the summit.

 The Timpanogos Glacier in 1949The Dust Bowl Drought of the 1930’s took a heavy toll on the Timpanogos Glacier, and much of the surface ice melted.
 The worst year of all was 1934, and the glacier shrunk drastically in just that one year.
 In most years, not many crevasses opened up after the 1930’s, and they were all small.
 The glacier took on the appearance of a perpetual snowfield, more than a true glacier.